CodeSeeker99/codeseeker99.github.io/_posts/2021-01-18-Django-App.md

 │   ├── asgi.py
 │   ├── __init__.py
 │   ├── __pycache__
-│   │   ├── __init__.cpython-36.pyc
-│   │   ├── settings.cpython-36.pyc
-│   │   ├── urls.cpython-36.pyc
-│   │   └── wsgi.cpython-36.pyc
 │   ├── settings.py
 │   ├── urls.py
 │   └── wsgi.py
 └── manage.py
 ```

 As we can see, this command created a new directory called project in our current directory.
+There are a few simple components here that need to be understood.
+__wsgi.py__ : This is the python file that helps in deployment on a production server, we will ignore this right now.
-This directory contains basic django code, and a lightweight server for development and testing locally.
+__urls.py__ : This This directory contains basic django code, and a lightweight server for development and testing locally.
 You can verify if everything is alright by going inside this new directory and typing
 ```
 (django): /project$ python3 manage.py runserver